The Health and Safety of All Members of the Sage Hill Community is Our Top Priority

 Transition Between Learning Modalities: The on-campus experience at Sage Hill is our preferred modality, and the School plans to safely teach all students on campus in the 2020-2021 school year.
 However, Sage Hill School goes above and beyond basic online learning if and when it is required.
 The School’s distance learning experience focuses on the value of relationships, consistency and community.
 We know and understand that these values are essential to all meaningful, rigorous learning.

-Distance Learning: We have found that students are best able to engage in learning and in living the School’s mission when their distance learning interactions flow as seamlessly as their in-class interactions.
+We have found that students are best able to engage in learning and in living the School’s mission when their distance learning interactions flow as seamlessly as their in-class interactions.
 To that end, if and when students are in a distance learning modality, they can expect to experience a consistent look and feel across all of their courses.
 Additionally, Sage Hill School has developed a standard Learning Cadence and Student Learning Experiences, which support teachers in attending to all facets of their students’ growth in every course.
 Embedded into the Learning Cadence and Student Learning Experiences are the Six Cs and School Values - ensuring that the student learning experience is true to the Sage Hill School Mission and Vision.
 Distance learning at Sage Hill School is creative and engaging, just like our in-person classes.
 Learn more about some of the exciting things that happened in our distance modality last Spring:

 Sage Hill School has increased its investment in academic technology to ensure the ability for all students to participate in learning, whether in-person, on-line or through a hybrid approach.
 The use of the Zoom platform enable students and teachers to engage in demonstration, discussion, and group work while not on campus.
 Owl cameras give students a 360-degree view of classroom activities when they cannot be physically present, and Wacom tablets and styluses provide teachers with the ability to quickly review and provide feedback on student work in both in-person and distance modalities.